Traitor tracing: Activation controls

 The main concept is that each licensee (the user) is given a unique key which unlocks the software or allows the media to be decrypted.

 If the key is made public, the content owner then knows exactly who did it from their database of assigned codes.

 A major attack on this strategy is the key generator (keygen).
 By reverse engineering the software, the code used to recognise a valid key can be characterised and then a program to spit out valid keys on command can be made.

 The practice of traitor tracing is most often implemented with computer software, and evolved from the previous method of activation codes.
 In this model, each box of software ships with a unique activation number on a sticker or label that can only be read after the package is opened, separate from the CD-ROM or a DVD-ROM.
 This number is an encoded serial number, expanded to a usually large number or string of letters, digits, and hyphens.
 When the software is being installed, or the first time it is run, the user is prompted to type in the license code.
 This code is then decoded back to its base serial number.
 This process reduces the number in complexity, and the additional information removed by this process is used to verify the authenticity of the serial number.
-If the user mistypes a single character in what is sometimes a very long code, the software will refuse to install and require the number to be retyped until it is correct.
+If the user mistypes a single character in what is sometimes a very long code, the software will refuse to install and will require the number to be retyped until it is correct.

 This activation code is generated during the packaging phase of manufacture, so that every user is receiving the same software but a different activation code.
 If a user performs a "casual copy" of the software for a friend, that friend must have the license code as well as the software to install it on their system.
 Since the software itself cannot determine that it is a copy, this is a way to beat this basic system.

-With the expansion of computer networking, two additional levels of software protection have evolved, "network registration" and "online registration".
+With the expansion of computer networking, two additional levels of software protection have evolved: network registration and online registration.